Holograms

 change just as the image of a real object changes.
 And that's why

 holograms appear to be three-dimensional.
-Also, and this is really neat, if you break a hologram into tiny pieces, all the pieces still contain enough information to recreate the complete hologram:
+Also, and this is really neat, if you break a hologram into tiny pieces, you can still

 What can we use holograms for?